-Deciem, the umbrella for beauty brands like The Ordinary, Hylamide, and NIOD, repeated what it did last year and closed their website and offline stores “for a moment of nothingness.”
-Although Deciem urged people to shop slowly, the brand didn’t leave customers without a deal—the discounts were available for the whole of November.
+Deciem, the umbrella company for beauty brands like The Ordinary, Hylamide, and NIOD, repeated what it did last year and closed their website and offline stores “for a moment of nothingness.”
+Although Deciem urged people to shop slowly, the brand didn’t leave customers without a deal—the discounts were available for the whole month of November.

 The luxury brand featured a model wearing a chic black outfit and offered a voucher code for selected items.

-The luxury brand didn’t advertise any discounts on its page, but invited the visitors to browse the holiday gift guide.
+The luxury brand didn’t advertise any discounts on its page, but invited visitors to browse the holiday gift guide.